jangelcode/NBASeasonTrackerDup/README.md

 ## About This Project

+Inspired by my love of basketball, this project allows basketball fans to quickly retrieve team statistics, see their team ranked by point differential, and play around with weights for team stats and produce a table of rankings based on the user input.
 The NBA Season Tracker is currently being hosted on Heroku and is actively accessible and updated.

 ## Features